2017 Research Courses will be announced soon.

 Aquatic Environmental Science

 Students will practice the skills of an environmental scientist by investigating human impacts on rivers, streams and ponds, with focus on water chemistry, heavy metals in stream water and sediments, emerging contaminants in municipal wastewater effluents, and endocrine disruption.
 Field-based experiences will focus on local Boone area environmental problems that will serve as the basis for a variety of student-centered research projects.
 Biological topics will include aquatic population and biodiversity responses to toxins or disturbance, lab & field sampling and analytical methods, and statistical analysis of data.
 As a field course, students will visit sites in Boone and surrounding areas to take advantage of the large number of high quality and unique water resources.
 Therefore, appropriate "river shoes" (such as Keen, Teva, Chaco, etc.) and clothing that can get wet/muddy are needed.
-Students will also canoe sections of the New River and camp over a two day period.
+Students will also canoe sections of the New River and camp over a three-day period.
 Students will need to bring a sleeping bag and tent for this excursion (further information will be sent out once class assignments have been made about tents/equipment).
 Each student will develop a research hypothesis, collect necessary data to test this hypothesis, provide a written report of their project, and present their findings at the closing symposium.

 Exploratory Data Analysis